solthereum/New_Jetton_Tact/README.md

 1. Specify `contract.tact` that will be used as entry point of your contract
 2. Configure `contract.deploy.ts` according to your `contract.tact` to generate a deployment link.
 In particular, it is necessary to correctly call the Init() function from the contract.
+In here, set your specified content for Jetton in jettonParams variable of `contract.deploy.ts`.
+And replace `fee_destination` variable with your address in `jetton.tact`.
+When add/remove liquidity pair with this jetton, or purchase/sell this jetton from Ston.fi Dex pool, 5% of jetton amount will be transferred to `fee_destination` address.

 If you renamed `contract.tact` to something else, you need to update `tact.config.json` correspondingly.
 For more information , see [Tact Documentation](https://docs.tact-lang.org/language/guides/config)